Setting TypeScript For Modern React Projects Using Webpack

 While Array<JSX.Element> is equal to JSX.Element[], Array<JSX.Element> is called the generic identity.
 Hence, the generic pattern will be used often in this article.

-• Inside the function, we destructure the episodes from props, which has the IEpisode as a type.
+- Inside the function, we destructure the

 Read about the generic identity, This knowledge will be needed as we proceed.

-• We returned the episodes props and mapped through it to return a few HTML tags.
+episodesprops and mapped through it to return a few HTML tags. - The first section holds the

-• The first section holds the key, which is episode.id, and a className of episode-box, which will be created later.
-We know that our episodes have images; hence, the image tag.
+key, which isepisode.id, and aclassNameofepisode-box, which will be created later.
+We know that our episodes have images; hence, the image tag. - The image has a ternary operator that checks if there’s either an

 In section, we show the season that an episode belongs to and its number.
 We have a button with the text Fav.
 We’e exported the EpisodesList component so that we can use it across our app.